Aspirin for prevention of blood clots

 • You can give your child medicines that contain paracetamol, unless your doctor has told you not to.

-• Do not give your child ibuprofen or other medicines called non-steroidal anti-inflammatory drugs, unless your doctor has said that you can.
+• Do not give your child ibuprofen, anti-coagulants (for example, warfarin), or other medicines called non-steroidal anti-inflammatory drugs, unless your doctor has said that you can.

-Is there anything else I need to know about aspirin?
+Is there anything else I need to know about this medicine?

 • For children at risk, the benefits of low-dose aspirin in reducing blood clots far outweigh the risk of your child developing Reye’s syndrome.